2016 Pro Bowl Betting Analysis

-The 2015 Pro Bowl kicks off this Sunday at 8:00 PM ET when a team coached by Cris Carter will face off against a team coached by Michael Irvin.
-For the second straight year, the NFL has eschewed the traditional AFC vs. NFC format in favor of randomized rosters determined by Hall of Fame captains.
+The 2016 Pro Bowl kicks off this Sunday at 7:00 PM ET when teams crafted by two of the league’s greatest wide receivers — Michael Irvin and Jerry Rice — will square off in Hawaii.
+For the third consecutive year, the NFL has eschewed the traditional AFC vs. NFC format in favor of this fantasy draft style format.

-The Pro Bowl rosters were completed on Wednesday night after an intensive draft process in which Carter selected Colts QB Andrew Luck with the first overall pick.
-Irvin selected seven players from the Cowboys including QB Tony Romo with the second overall pick.
+The Pro Bowl rosters were completed on Wednesday night after an intensive draft process.
+Devonta Freeman and Geno Atkins were selected as the captains for Team Irvin, and they drafted Russell Wilson with the first overall pick.
+Odell Beckham and Aaron Donald were selected as the captains for Team Rice, and they selected Beckham’s teammate Eli Manning with the second overall pick.
 Bettors can view full rosters here.

 Historically there have been two main schools of thought for Pro Bowl bettors: take the underdog on the moneyline and pound the over.
 The reasoning is simple enough — neither team plays defense which leads to high-scoring games and unpredictability.
 This erratic scoring disproportionately favors the underdog since bettors would be receiving plus money.

 While taking moneyline underdogs continues to be a sound betting strategy for Pro Bowl bettors, we were curious whether betting the over was legitimately profitable.
-Since 2004, the over has gone 6-5 which includes a 4-1 mark over the past five years.
-However, it’s interesting to note how the total has been trending.
+Since 2004, the over has gone just 6-6 which including two straight losses.
+Part of that is due to oddsmakers steadily increasing the closing total.
+From 2010-2014, the total increased 32 points — an average of eight points per year.

 - The addition of a two-minute warning after the first and third quarters.